YaaQ/SFE-Ready/QID-3448-SFEBinomp/README.md

 Submitted : Sat, July 25 2015 by quantomas

 Input:
-- FALSE: number of observations
+- n: number of observations
 - k: number of trajectories
 - p: probability of up movement